ServiceStackApps/typescript-redux/README.md

 ```

 To pass the store down to our components we're going to use
-[React's child context](https://facebook.github.io/react/docs/context.html) feature which react-redux nicely
+[React's child context](https://facebook.github.io/react/docs/context.html) feature which is nicely packaged
-packages for us in its `<Provider/>` component.
+for us with **react-redux** `<Provider/>` Component.

-To let React know we want the store injected into our `Counter` component we also need to define a static
+To let React know we want the store injected into our `Counter` Component we also need to define a static
 `contextTypes` property specifying the context it needs:

 #### [Counter.tsx](https://github.com/ServiceStackApps/typescript-redux/blob/master/src/TypeScriptRedux/src/example05/Counter.tsx)